Smart Home Engineering

 A good smart-home handoff package includes:

-When homeowners can operate the system without calling the integrator for every edge case, the design is mature.
+When homeowners can operate the system independently, the design is mature.

 Monitoring without noise